Your child’s big day is around the corner…

 Ready to write a speech that’ll make Stephen King’s novels look like children’s books?

 Hold your horses there, tiger!

-Just as wouldn’t build a house without drawing a blueprint first, you shouldn’t start writing before you have your outline.
+After all… you wouldn’t build a house without drawing a blueprint first, now would you?

 Thankfully, you don’t have to reinvent the wheel.
 Here’s an outline you can use to write your Bar/Bat Mitzvah speech:

 Note: I included a bunch of Bar/Bat Mitzvah speech examples at the end of this article that follows this precise outline.

 - Speech Introduction: